Soccer-OM fans call for merchandising products boycott amid feud with club board

 Members of supporters' groups accounted for around three quarters of the 33,000 season ticket holders last season.

+Up until 2015, the supporters' associations would receive a percentage of the season tickets according to a system set up by Bernard Tapie, the club's president from 1986 to 1994.

-Tensions have been sky high between fans and OM president Jacques-Henri Eyraud, who they say is managing the club more like a company than as a soccer club.
+Tensions have been sky high between fans and OM president Jacques-Henri Eyraud, who they say has been managing the club more like a company than as a soccer club since he took over in 2016.

 Some supporters broke into the club's training centre earlier this month during a protest against the president.
 Coach Andre Villas-Boas was suspended after offering to resign.